kilowhat/kilowhat.net/flarum-extensions-wordpress.md

 - [Shield Security](https://en-gb.wordpress.org/plugins/wp-simple-firewall/): Hide login, Login Captcha.
 - [Woocommerce](https://woocommerce.com/): compatible since version 1.1.0 of the Wordpress plugin.
 Reviews and order comments from Woocommerce are left untouched.
 - [Nextend social login](https://nextendweb.com/social-login/): compatible since version 1.1.0 of the Wordpress plugin.
 Login via social in Wordpress correctly connects into Flarum at the same time.
 It's recommended to **not enable any social login in Flarum** to prevent any confusion as to which button belongs to which application.
+- [WP-Members](https://wordpress.org/plugins/wp-members/): custom login forms compatible since version 1.6.0 of the Flarum extension.
+There are some edge cases in case you manage to be logged in on one side but not the other, you'll need to logout before logging back in.

 Wordpress plugins/feature verified incompatible:

-- [Shield Security](https://en-gb.wordpress.org/plugins/wp-simple-firewall/): 2FA (Flarum login bypasses 2FA)
+- [Shield Security](https://en-gb.wordpress.org/plugins/wp-simple-firewall/): 2FA (Flarum login bypasses 2FA).
+- [Ultimate Member](https://wordpress.org/plugins/ultimate-member/): custom login forms not supported.

-Up to version 1.4.0, [FriendsOfFlarum Follow Tags](https://discuss.flarum.org/d/20525-friendsofflarum-follow-tags) would not render the Wordpress post content and [Reflar Webhooks](https://discuss.flarum.org/d/17812-webhooks-by-reflar) would fail to send new discussion hooks.
+Up to version 1.4.0 of the Flarum extension, [FriendsOfFlarum Follow Tags](https://discuss.flarum.org/d/20525-friendsofflarum-follow-tags) would not render the Wordpress post content and [Reflar Webhooks](https://discuss.flarum.org/d/17812-webhooks-by-reflar) would fail to send new discussion hooks.
-This is fixed since version 1.5.0.
+This is fixed since version 1.5.0 of the Flarum extension.

 ## Installation